-Mother suing holiday firm over ‘abduction’
+Mother suing Thomas Cook over ‘abduction’ of daughter in hotel kids club

 Rose told her mother she thought the woman was a staff member as she was already inside the play area.

-The primary one pupil said was then invited to “go for a walk” and thought it was okay as she did it at school.
+The primary school pupil said she was then invited to “go for a walk” and thought it was okay as she did it at school.

 Ms Alexander said hotel staff failed to answer her questions about the incident so she went to police in Antalya, but officers said they could not look into the matter as Rose had not been physically harmed and was safely returned.